 “Jenn has led an active life,” says Daunt.
 “She competed in agility, trained in obedience, and even dabbled in drug detection work.
 Now that she has recovered from ehrlichiosis, 14-year-old Jenn is back to her old self!”

-It’s important to be alert, as Daunt was, to all symptoms.
+It’s important to be alert, as Daunt was, to all symptoms of Addison's disease in dogs.
 Don’t assume that every time your dog doesn’t feel well it must be due to Addison’s disease.
 Addison’s dogs develop illnesses just as other dogs do.
 If an Addison’s dog is sick from something else, her prednisone dosage may need to be increased temporarily.

 To make Addison’s treatment affordable, many caregivers purchase compounded fludrocortisone from a compounding pharmacy.
 “The compounded version is much more cost-effective for larger dogs than brand-name Florinef,” says Schultz, who participates in online forums for canine Addison’s.
 Most dogs who receive Percorten-V injections and about half of those who take Florinef require a small daily oral dose of inexpensive prednisone as well.

 The online Addison’s groups share information about the disease and suggestions for reducing costs.
 “Our FaceBook and Yahoo groups help people understand lab test results and talk to their veterinarians about adjusting medications,” says Schultz.
 “We also help people find lower-cost options for treating their pets.
 In some cases owners were able to keep their pets when they couldn’t afford the prices their vets were charging.
 One single mom was paying $300 per month for her Great Dane’s shots until she switched to compounded medications that cost only $30 per month.
 Two years later, her Dane is still with her and doing well.”